Now is the time to draft a will

-When it came time for my wife and I to draft a will, it was about $750 for all three documents (Will, Eduring Power of Attorney, and Personal Directives).
+When it came time for my wife and me to draft a will, it was about $750 for all three documents (Will, Enduring Power of Attorney, and Personal Directives).
 Some lawyers will do it for less and others for more.
-What I can say about the cost of a will is it is probably the most cost effective route to take.
-I’ve seen many legal bills far exceed the cost to draft a will when disputes arise because of lack of proper planning and execution.
-Saving money is always prudent, but paying to have a will correctly drafted is one of the wisest investments you will make!
+What I can say about the cost of a will is it is probably the most cost-effective route to take.
+I’ve seen many legal bills far exceed the cost to draft a will when disputes arise because of a lack of proper planning and execution.
+Saving money is always prudent, but paying to have a will correctly be drafted is one of the wisest investments you will make!

 Related article: Should you write your own Will?

 How often should you update your will?

 According to Marvin Toy, a lawyer who has practiced in the fields of tax law and estate planning for the past 12 years, “well-written wills should be flexible and contemplate future changes in your life.
 Nevertheless, you should review your estate planning documents when significant changes happen.”